PURRO recommends: Fuel filters – all you need to know about

 Each filter has a particular direction of flow for the petrol or diesel fuel, that is why it is important to pay attention to it when fitting a filter on a car.
 Models which are used in diesel engines are also equipped with water separators, which collect water from diesel fuel.
-In some of them it is possible to drain collected water, using a special valve with a seal.
-There are also other systems applied, such as magnets to catch metal particles, return valves to prevent reward flow of fuel, fuel heaters and also water content sensors.
-PURRO offers all those types of filters and mechanics can easily find a filter for particular make and model of the car in our product range.
+In some of them, it is possible to drain collected water, using a special valve with a seal.
+There are also other systems applied, such as magnets to catch metal particles, return valves to prevent the reward flow of fuel, fuel heaters and also water content sensors.
+PURRO offers all those types of filters and mechanics can easily find a filter for the particular make and model of the car in our product range.

 Why to use fuel filters?

 Not long ago one could find passenger cars with no fuel filters.
 Carburettor took its role, using a built-in filtering sieve.
 It was not really efficient, but it was also not so needed, as the fuel system with carburettor had a quite high tolerance of impurities and low quality of fuel.
 Possible dirt particles did not influence the work of the engine much, and the quality of exhaust gas or precision of fuel dosage was not so important at that time.
 When a carburettor got clogged up, it was enough just to clean it.

 Everything changed once modern petrol engines and diesel engines got more popular.
 Precise injection systems in diesel engines and petrol engines with direct injection require exceptionally precise doses of fuel.
 All aberrations clearly influence the work of the engine, its power and composition of exhaust gas.
 In extreme cases, we can even experience damage to the injection system, and this, in turn, generates huge costs of repair.